Frequently Asked Questions

 Is a Fair Share Fee Payer part of SEIU?

-A NonMember/Fair Share fee payer cannot run for a union position/office and cannot vote in union elections.
+A NonMember/Fair Share fee payer cannot run for a union position/office and cannot vote in union elections, but by law, they are supposed to be represented just the same as a Union member.

 What are the rights of a Fair Share fee payer?